hansonkd/Wheb-Framework/README.md

 ```

 #### Middlewares
-Crunchy supports WAI and its own CrunchyMiddlwares.
-CrunchyMiddlwares allow you to change the state before it reaches your handler.
+Wheb supports WAI and its own WhebMiddlwares.
+WhebMiddlwares allow you to change the state before it reaches your handler.
 It also allows you to return a response to intercept requests.

 The included auth middlware makes use of the ability to change state to set the current user before each Handler.